BIOGRAPHY

 My narrative approach and cultural references reinforce this style.

-Hugo Tanghe (artist and gallery owner) describes it as: combining realism and pop brilliance, Erika Cool explores the light of emotions through iconic and expressive faces.
+Hugo Tanghe describes it as: combining realism and pop brilliance, Erika Cool explores the light of emotions through iconic and expressive faces.
 Inspired by contemporary culture, fashion and music, she creates a bridge between timeless glamour and visual modernity.

 ‘I like to paint the inner light of women, that intensity that you don't always see but can feel.’ –